CENTER FOR EDUCATIONAL LEADERSHIP

 SAM is a model of school improvement through leadership development that involves teams of educators in strategic, inquiry-based research to improve the instructional systems that limit student success.
 The model can be rolled out as a certification-bearing leadership development program for individuals or teams, or as a more streamlined school improvement process not associated with university credit.

 The heart of the model is a highly scaffolded process that guides teams to identify a learning gap for struggling students; analyze how instructional systems produce it; and act in iterative evidence-based cycles to remove the identified constraint.
-This process—particularly the requirement that teams diagnose and track improvement in a targeted skill gap for specific students—develops the practices and habits of mind necessary for continual improvement.
+This process—particularly the requirement that teams diagnose and track improvement in a targeted skill gap for specific students—develops the practices and habits of mind necessary for continuous improvement.
 After teams have internalized these skills and habits along with SAM’s inquiry process, they lead other colleagues to learn them.